kerwin612/teleport/rfd/0126-backend-migrations.md

 migration has been completed, the feature flags and old code can be removed.
 For self-hosted customers migrations should still only happen during a major release, which means major/breaking changes should not be backported.

+Any Cloud tenants which are lagging behind the current release and are required to jump several versions to land on the current release should revert to using recreate instead of a rolling deploy.
+We can also add a flag that indicates migrations should be performed during initialization instead of in the background like during the phased approach.
+While this will negate the changes described in this RFD to eliminate downtime, this kind of jump in releases should be the exception and not the norm.

 ### Major/Breaking changes

 For major breaking changes (i.e., splitting a resource into multiple resources), resources must be migrated to a new